 The Purdue University/CME Group Ag Economy Barometer is a nationwide measure of the health of the U.S. agricultural economy.
 On the first Tuesday of each month, the Ag Economy Barometer provides a sense of the agricultural economy’s health with an index value.
 The index is based on a survey of 400 agricultural producers on economic sentiment each month.
 Quarterly, the index is accompanied by an in-depth survey of 100 agriculture and agribusiness thought leaders.

 As CME Group’s roots are in agriculture, and Purdue University’s Center for Commercial Agriculture has a long history of producing cutting-edge agricultural research, this partnership is designed to create a new and important tool for producers, economists, traders, finance industry professionals and journalists who are interested in understanding the agriculture industry and the broader global economy.

-Farmer sentiment improved again in June as the Purdue University-CME Group Ag Economy Barometer rose 14 points to a reading of 117.
-The rise was fueled by improvements in both the Index of Current Conditions which rose 19% higher than a month earlier, and the Index of Future Expectations which climbed 12% higher than in May.Read the Full Report
+Farmer sentiment improved in August as the Purdue-CME Group Ag Economy Barometer index rose 14 points above its July reading to 117.
+The rise in the overall measure of agricultural producer sentiment was driven by increases in both the Index of Current Conditions, which rose 9 points in August to 118 and the Index of Future Expectations, which climbed 16 points in August to 116.Read the Full Report

 The Purdue-CME Group Ag Economy Barometer sentiment index rose 6 points in July to a reading of 103.
 Producers in this month’s survey were somewhat more optimistic about both current and future economic conditions on their farms than they were in June.Read the Full Report